GHOST-Aram/mongoose-models-with-types/README.md

 })
 ```

 At this point if you try to call `car.calculateAge`, it will be available on the list of suggestions.
-If we try to run the program at his point we will encounter a `TypeError`.This is because the we have not implemented the method in our schema.
+If we try to run the program we will encounter a `TypeError`.This is because the we have not implemented the method in our schema.

 ### d).
 Impelement the method defined in the interface.
 Add the instance method to the `vehicleSchema` as shown below: